-Car tweeters are a complementary piece of audio equipment.
+Car tweeters are complementary pieces of audio equipment.
 They don’t necessarily have to be in every car audio system.
 But if you want high-quality music, then your set-up better have a separate tweeter.

-The reason why car tweeters are so important is because they produce high frequency music.
+The reason why car tweeters are so important is that they produce high-frequency music.

 Remember, music is made up of a wide range of sounds, from low to high frequencies.
 This complex combination of frequencies and tones, among others, are created by different kinds of instruments, as well as voices, and items that are added after the music is recorded and edited.